 With a focus on player convenience, the Texas Lottery spent a large amount of time and effort in FY 2016 working toward the introduction of a mobile app in FY 2017.
 The app allows users to scan and check tickets for winning status, create and save their favorite numbers so that a Texas Lottery retailer can scan the QR code and print a draw game ticket for purchase, view current jackpot amounts and winning numbers, scan tickets to enter promotional second-chance drawings, and locate the nearest lottery retailer.
 This initiative illustrates the agency's commitment to convenience but also to security and integrity as players now have the ability to use the app to see if their tickets are winners.
-During FY 2018, planning began on utilizing the app to reward the agency's loyal players and in FY 2020, software will be developed that will provide the capability to push digital coupons out to app users.
-For example, during a specified time, the agency could populate a QR code on the app that would give players \$6 worth of Cash Five Quick Pick tickets for \$5.
+On August 1, 2020, the agency launched the first digital coupon exclusive to the app.
+Players redeem the coupon by creating a QR code on their phone and scanning it at a lottery retailer and/or at self-service lottery vending machines.
+This first digital coupon was available during August 2020 and offered players \$6 worth of Texas Two Step Quick Pick tickets for \$5.
 Utilizing the app in this manner encourages app downloads and app usage, saves print budget expenditures for the agency, rewards existing players and promotes product trial.
-It also provides great flexibility and time savings for staff as coupons/promotions can be developed for games as needed to support sales.
+It also provides great flexibility and time savings for staff as coupons and promotions can be developed to support a quarterly draw game focus or a new product launch to drive product awareness and sales.
+The agency will continue to update the app in FY 2021 with new features to improve the user experience.